 and Adrian Peacock (bass)

-Composer Sir John Tavener has given the Chamber Choir of Southern Iceland the great honour of premiering his new compositions “Three Shakespeare Sonnets”.
-The choir’s collaboration with Sir John Tavener dates back to the year 2004 when the SICC performed the first complete concert of the composer’s works in Iceland.
-That concert included the premier performance of the work “Schuon Hymnen” which was specially commissioned by the choir.
+Sir John Tavener gave the Chamber Choir of Southern Iceland the great honour of premiering his new compositions “Three Shakespeare Sonnets”, as well as directing choirmaster Agnarsson to create the definitive sound for his works.
+The choir’s collaboration with Tavener dates back to the year 2004 when the SICC performed the first complete concert of the composer’s works in Iceland.
+That concert included the premier performance of the work “Schuon Hymnen”.